Here are 'milestone man' Virat Kohli's records in IPL

-Virat Kohli has hit a purple patch.
-Having scored a phenomenal fourth ton in 25 days, let's take a look at some of the astounding records the Royal Challengers Bangalore skipper has broken during the IPL 9 season
+Virat Kohli has hit a phenomenal fourth ton in 25 days.
+Let's take a look at some of the astounding records the Royal Challengers Bangalore skipper has broken during the IPL 9 season

 Royal Challengers Bangalore (RCB) skipper Virat Kohli hit his fourth 100 in IPL 9 in less a month -- 25 days to be exact -- on Wednesday!